-The Men's Club is compiling information as to addresses business affiliations, and telephone numbers of its members. circular which has been sent out by J. C. Bebb, secretary, says
+The Men's Club is compiling information as to addresses, business affiliations, and telephone numbers of its members.
+A circular which has been sent out by J. C. Bebb, secretary, says: "It is felt that in many cases members of the club are not

-"It is felt that in many cases members of the club are not familiar with the business affiliations of other members, and that if they did have such knowledge, there might be a mutual inter-change of business or information."
+"It is felt that in many cases members of the club are not familiar with the business affiliations of other members, and that if they did have such knowledge, there might be a mutual interchange of business or information."
 The information, when compiled, will be printed in a handy size booklet and distributed to members.

-At the meeting of the club next Monday evening, at the home of George H. Wicke, 19 Markwood Road, E. H. Mays will tell about a sojourn of some seven months in Japan; Niels Hola will tell of his experiences during the past summer in Denmarks Thurlow M. Gordon will make an interesting report on the meeting of the British and American Bar Association in Lodon; and Lyman Beecher Stowe will tell about a trip which he made with Mrs. Stowe and their children to the Pacific Coast
+At the meeting of the club next Monday evening, at the home of George H. Wicke, 19 Markwood Road, E. H. Mays will tell about a sojourn of some seven months in Japan; Niels Holch will tell of his experiences during the past summer in Denmark; Thurlow M. Gordon will make an interesting report on the meeting of the British and American Bar Association in London; and Lyman Beecher Stowe will tell about a trip which he made with Mrs. Stowe and their children to the Pacific Coast.